isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Usability, headers should be simple to use.
+Usability, headers should be simple to use and work when included by themselves.
 Headers should encapsulate the functionality they provide.
 Avoid clients of a header having to manage that header's dependencies.